Remenod/oop2-coursework/README.md

 - GitHub-aware attachment parsing;
 - attachment actions and mock sync/submit flows;
 - work logs / activity timeline;
+- dashboard with recursive analytics;
+- global task search across all disciplines and nested subtasks;
+- discipline-level task search, filters, and sorting;
+- filters by status, priority, task type, overdue state, attachment purpose, GitHub attachments, and tasks with logs;
+- sorting by deadline, priority, progress, and updated timestamp;
 - persistence-ready record and mapper layer.

 The application state is still stored in memory.
 Data is expected to reset after application restart until the Room persistence phase is implemented.